nkfoss/propel/Report.md

                 a))))
     ```
 3. The actual disemvowel function
-    * We had to impliment a straightforward, non-AI based disemvowel function to be able
+    * We had to implement a straightforward, non-AI based disemvowel function to be able
     to build out test cases.
-An input string has each of it's vowels in either case removed,
+An input string has each of its vowels removed,
     over and over.
     ``` clojure
     (defn target-function